Brodie Van Wagenen: Return to representation industry

 In January 2021, Van Wagenen was named COO and Head of Strategy and Business Development of Roc Nation Sports, the sports management division of the entertainment agency founded by Jay-Z.

 Personal life

-Van Wagenen's wife, Molly (née Knight; no relation to baseball journalist Molly Knight), is also a graduate and former diver at Stanford University.
+Van Wagenen's wife, Molly (née Knight; no relation to baseball journalist Molly Knight), is also a graduate of and former diver at Stanford University.
 They have three children.
 Molly Van Wagenen's step-father was astronaut Neil Armstrong.
 Van Wagenen's father, Jeff Van Wagenen, played professional golf on the European Seniors Tour (1999–2008).
 Van Wagenen served on the board of directors for Stanford University's Buck/Cardinal Club from 1998–2004.
 Molly serves on the board of directors for the Stanford University Athletic Department.

 He is a descendant of Louis DuBois, who came to the United States fleeing religious persecution in France.
 He is also a descendant of the Van Wagenen family of Ulster County, New York.